digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/composability.rst

 Required changes
 ~~~~~~~~~~~~~~~~

-We now show how the house owner and the painter can avoid need for out-of-band coordination when entering in paint agreements.
+We now show how the house owner and the painter can avoid the need for out-of-band coordination when entering into a paint agreements.
 The goal is to reuse the existing infrastructure for managing IOUs and paint agreements as much as possible.
 The following changes are needed:

-1. The house owner and the painter connect their participants for paint agreements to the ``iou`` domain:
+1. The house owner and the painter connect their participants for paint agreements to the ``iou`` sync domain:

    .. https://www.lucidchart.com/documents/edit/85b5b3d2-3b1d-43ee-8211-254cdbfb8a79/0_0
    .. figure:: ./images/paint-fence-with-transfer-house-owner.svg